 Where gender may matter is in beta-3 receptor expression and fat distribution.
 Women typically carry more subcutaneous fat (hips, thighs) while men carry more visceral fat (abdomen).
 Since AOD-9604 works through beta-3 receptors on subcutaneous adipocytes, the response pattern may differ — but clinical trials weren't designed to detect this.

-Dosing is the same regardless of sex: 300 mcg daily (range 250-500 mcg).
-Body weight matters more than gender for dose selection.
-Women on GLP-1 agonists considering AOD as an adjunct should follow the same hierarchy framework — fundamentals first, GLP-1 for primary fat loss, tesamorelin for lean mass protection, then AOD as fine-tuning.
+The dosing range does not split by sex: 300 mcg daily (range 250-500 mcg), with body weight the larger variable in dose selection.
+For a woman on a GLP-1 agonist, AOD as an adjunct sits in the same hierarchy — fundamentals first, GLP-1 for the primary fat-loss effect, tesamorelin for lean-mass support, then AOD as fine-tuning.

 Side Effects and Safety

-AOD-9604's safety profile is its most notable characteristic.
-The same Phase IIb trials that showed weak efficacy demonstrated excellent tolerability².
+AOD-9604's adverse-event profile is its most-cited feature.
+The same Phase IIb trials that recorded a small efficacy signal recorded few adverse events².

 What's Been Reported